 Our plans are still in the development stages, so our design proposals will evolve as we gather local input and the results of our planning assessments.

-If installed the Battery Energy system will have a capacity of up to 30 MWp (60 MW hrs) which is the equivalent to power 6,486 homes and will be operational for up to 40 years.
-After this time, all of the installation will be removed, and the land restored to how it was before.
+If consented and installed the Battery Energy system will have a capacity of up to 30 MW (60 MW hrs) which is the equivalent to power 6,486 homes and will be operational for up to 40 years.
+After that time, all of the installation will be removed, and the land restored to how it was before.
 The power will be imported / exported to the grid via a substation connecting directly into the SP Energy Networks Coatbridge, no new pylons will be necessary to facilitate the connection.

 The Batteries will be constructed using state-of-the-art lithium-ion phosphate battery technology.
 It will comprise of battery storage modules aligned in rows supported by transformer and invertor platforms.
 The maximum height of the modules will be less than 3 metres and therefore will be lower than existing structures within the industrial estate.

 The transformers and invertors platforms will be connected via underground cables.
 The point of connection to SP Energy Coatbridge substation will be connected via underground cables.
 A 2m perimeter security fence and free-standing security cameras with infrared lighting pointing into the site will protect the site to ensure safety and protect the equipment.

 17th November 2021